BFutterer/Masterthesis/README.md

 # Masterthesis
-In this repository contains the code of my master thesis project accessibility analysis.
+This repository contains the code of my master thesis project accessibility analysis.